-10 Application administration
+10 Application Administration

-10.1 Linux app install + config
+Linux app install and config

 For Ubuntu, the apt command is used for interacting with repositories of .deb files.
-For CentOS and RedHat, the yum command is used for installing .rpm files.
+The yum command is used for installing .rpm files on CentOS and Red Hat.

 Note

-For applications running on your server, application behavior is usually configured through one or more config files.
+Application behavior is usually configured through one or more config files.
 For applications hosted inside a Docker container, behavior is often configured with environment variables, sometimes in addition to config files.

 Linux applications often use several files located in different locations on the filesystem.
 Here are some of the ones you’ll use most frequently: